-Key financial highlights for the fiscal year ended June 30, 2020 were as follows:
+Key financial highlights for the fiscal year ended June 30, 2021 were as follows:

-- > Total net position increased by \$7,191,457, from 2019 to 2020 primarily due to an increase in grants and assessment revenues. - ➤ Capital assets, net of accumulated depreciation, increased by \$7,051,565 as a result of additions to capital assets from land purchases, construction in progress, and vehicles. - ➤ Current liabilities increased by \$528,043 mainly due to an increase in the current portion of compensated absences and an increase in accounts payable related to services provided in June of 2020. - Total deferred inflows increased by \$5,095,865 mainly due to an increase in unearned revenue from grant prepayments that were received in 2020.
+- Total net position increased by \$20,236,234, from 2020 to 2021 primarily due to an increase in grants and assessment revenues. - Example 2 Capital assets, net of accumulated depreciation, increased by \$17,501,176 as a result of additions to capital assets from land purchases, construction in progress, and vehicles. - Total deferred inflows decreased by \$1,000,171 mainly due to recognizing unearned revenue from grant prepayments that were received in the prior year.